 Located at the District Office.
-Students can bring their cash or checks directly to the Food Service office and they will enter the deposit on their account right away.
+Students can bring their cash or checks directly to the Food Service office in their school and they will enter the deposit on their account right away.
 Funds can also be delivered to the main office at the Middle School, or added to the account online.